cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 # Cloudant Basics

 If it's your first time here, scan this section before you scroll further.
-The API Reference, Client Libraries and Guides that follow assume you know these things about Cloudant.
+The sections on Client Libraries, API Reference, and Guides assume you know basic things about Cloudant.

 <div id="json"></div>
 ## JSON